 Shruti Parthasarathy: How has your research process evolved over these years?
 Does it vary as a writer, director, or an actor?
 Additionally, how do you feel at the end of a film when you’re associated with it in different capacities, and does that feeling vary?

 Konkona Sensharma: I’m a big fan of research.
 Even when I’m writing something, I think it’s really important to research and interview people.
 Sometimes, you don’t need to research.
-It depends a little bit on what kind of part you’re playing.
-Because sometimes the part that I’m playing, especially, in the first half of my career, often they were very generic characters.
+It depends a little bit on what kind of part you’re playing, especially, in the first half of my career, often they were very generic characters.
 The most common being this earnest, bubbly girl in the city, or bubbly girl-next-door with a good heart.
 If your character is not very removed culturally, economically, then you may not need to do a lot of research.
 But I really enjoy that process.

 As for the second part of your question, it does vary.
 As a writer-director, it’s completely different.
 It’s you who has created this world.
 I still think about Shutu sometimes.
 It’s not like it’s completely out of my system.
 I still think about things from the film.
 The most fun part was recreating this world for me.
 That was one of the most fun aspects of the job: the production design, the look, the costumes, even cinematography – all of that was really exciting.
 So, of course, you relate to it completely differently.
 You can see it in its entirety.